gammasoft71/xtd/docs/enum_class.md

 ## Register

-Unlike some external libraries, xtd does not yet have enum class introspection.
-So you have to register the enum class with the class [xtd::enum_register]().
+Unlike some external libraries, xtd does not yet have `enum class` introspection.
+So you have to register the `enum class` with the class [xtd::enum_register]().
 The advantage is that it has no limitation and the disadvantage is that it is more verbose.

 ### Note

-  If in your own project you do not register your enum classes, there is no problem you can use them normally.
+  If in your own project you do not register your `enum class`, there is no problem you can use it normally.
-  But when you want to display the value of the enum class it will always be displayed as an integer and you can't do any parsing on it.
+  But when you want to display the value of the `enum class`, it will always be displayed as an integer value and you can't do any parsing on it.

 ### Examples